WalkingNL/Translation/note.md

 ####
 Oct 11, 2022

-moderate

-inand
+moderate,

-discretionary, as an adjective, refers to
+`discretionary`, adjective, refers to something that is available for use as needed.

     a discretionary fund is money that can be allocated at the discretion of the person in charge.
+---

-discretion, refers to the power or right to decide or act according to one's own judgement.
+`discretion`, refers to the power or right to decide or act according to one's own judgement.

     I have an absolutely discretion in my personal work time.

+---
-discreet, as an adjective, refers to careful and prudent in one's speech or actions, especially in order to keep something confidential or to avoid embarrassment.
+`discreet`, as an adjective, refers to careful and prudent in one's speech or actions, especially in order to keep something confidential or to avoid embarrassment.

     I am a discreet person, I don't like to talk about my personal life with others.

+---
-dampen, verb, has several meanings, 1, make sth slightly web.
+`dampen`, verb, has several meanings, 1, make sth slightly wet.
 2, make sth less strong or intense.
 3, make sb feel less excited or enthusiastic.

     the news of the company's bankruptcy dampened the mood of the employees.